Blackview Xplore 2 5G

 • Thickness is 29 mm on Blackview Xplore 2 5G and 8.4 mm on Xiaomi Poco F7 Ultra.

-• Width is 87.8 mm on Blackview Xplore 2 5G and 75 mm on Xiaomi Poco F7 Ultra.
+• IP rating is IP69 on Blackview Xplore 2 5G and IP68 on Xiaomi Poco F7 Ultra.

 • Screen size is 6.73″ on Blackview Xplore 2 5G and 6.67″ on Xiaomi Poco F7 Ultra.

-• Always-On Display is not available on Blackview Xplore 2 5G but is supported on Xiaomi Poco F7 Ultra.
+• Always-On Display is available on Xiaomi Poco F7 Ultra but not on Blackview Xplore 2 5G.

 • Internal storage is 1024GB on Blackview Xplore 2 5G and 512GB on Xiaomi Poco F7 Ultra.

-• Chipset (SoC) name is MediaTek Dimensity 8300 on Blackview Xplore 2 5G and Qualcomm Snapdragon 8 Elite on Xiaomi Poco F7 Ultra.
+• The chipset is MediaTek Dimensity 8300 on Blackview Xplore 2 5G and Qualcomm Snapdragon 8 Elite on Xiaomi Poco F7 Ultra.

-• Slow-motion video recording is not supported on Blackview Xplore 2 5G but is supported on Xiaomi Poco F7 Ultra.
+• A 3.5mm audio jack is present on Blackview Xplore 2 5G but absent on Xiaomi Poco F7 Ultra.

 • Optical zoom is 0x on Blackview Xplore 2 5G and 2.5x on Xiaomi Poco F7 Ultra.